Outdoor Herbivore's Food Model

 Nature Made Foods is a model that Outdoor Herbivore follows for Ingredient Selection that is Kind to Nature and Healthy for You.

 Like you, Outdoor Herbivore is concerned about staying healthy and caring for the natural world.
 We are committed to making healthy food products that address your concerns regarding ingredient safety, pollution, and animal welfare.
-Caring for the earth and its inhabitants mean taking responsibility and creating as little waste and pollution as possible.
-That is why the majority of ingredients we use are:
+Caring for the earth and its inhabitants means taking responsibility and creating as little waste and pollution as possible.
+That is why the majority of the ingredients we use are:

-Grown, Packaged and Tested in the U.S.
+Grown, Packaged, and Tested in the U.S.

 Honesty about Food Ingredients & Claims

 We are honest about every ingredient that goes into our meals.
 We do not play with words to make things seem better than they are.
 We do not use generic terms such as "spices" to cover up inferior ingredients.
-We tell you exactly what ingredients constitute our meals on our website and on our packaging for each meal.
-All ingredients are weighed by the gram for every single meal we pack.
+We disclose all food ingredients in our meals.
+In an age of rising rates of cancer, autoimmune disease, food-borne illness and allergies, we are increasingly concerned that food ingredients remain natural and safe.